compono/idibu-v3-api/stuff/iFrame integration/Loading the iFrame.md

 #### User group

-- “group” = group to assign the new user to.
+- `group` = group to assign the new user to.
 We recommend always using a default group because you can apply permissions to this group for all new users to inherit

 #### Location

 To provide us with the vacancy, you have 2 options - supply the geolocation or the postcode:

--  “lat” = Latitude value
+-  `lat` = Latitude value
--  “lng” = Longitude value
+-  `lng` = Longitude value

 OR

--  “country” = supply the 2-digit ISO 3166 country code (https://www.iso.org/iso-3166-country-codes.html) if you want idibu to find the geolocation using the postcode
+-  `country` = supply the 2-digit ISO 3166 country code (https://www.iso.org/iso-3166-country-codes.html) if you want idibu to find the geolocation using the postcode
--  “map-postcode” = rather then provide a geolocation, you can provide a post code as a location source. idibu will use the google location API to get the geolocation.
+-  `map-postcode` = rather then provide a geolocation, you can provide a post code as a location source. idibu will use the google location API to get the geolocation.
 You must supply the country too so we know where to search.

 Note: if you supply both the geolocation will take precedent.

 #### Other variables

-- “type” = Job type (see [list](https://github.com/oneworldmarket/idibu-v3-api/blob/master/stuff/iFrame%20integration/Variable%20data%20references.md) for available values)
+- `type` = Job type (see [list](https://github.com/oneworldmarket/idibu-v3-api/blob/master/stuff/iFrame%20integration/Variable%20data%20references.md) for available values)
-- “sector” = send the idibu vacancy sector (see [list](https://github.com/oneworldmarket/idibu-v3-api/blob/master/stuff/iFrame%20integration/Variable%20data%20references.md) for available values)
+- `sector` = send the idibu vacancy sector (see [list](https://github.com/oneworldmarket/idibu-v3-api/blob/master/stuff/iFrame%20integration/Variable%20data%20references.md) for available values)
-- “starts” = vacancy start date - in yyyy-mm-dd format with leading zeroes (e.g. 2013-06-25)
+- `starts` = vacancy start date - in yyyy-mm-dd format with leading zeroes (e.g. 2013-06-25)
-- “currency” - salary currency sent in standard 3 character format  (see http://www.xe.com/iso4217.php)
+- `currency` - salary currency sent in standard 3 character format  (see http://www.xe.com/iso4217.php)
-- “minsalary” - minimum salary (e.g. 2000)
+- `minsalary` - minimum salary (e.g. 2000)
-- “maxsalary” - maximum salary (e.g. 3000)
+- `maxsalary` - maximum salary (e.g. 3000)
-- “per” - salary payment interval  (see [list](https://github.com/oneworldmarket/idibu-v3-api/blob/master/stuff/iFrame%20integration/Variable%20data%20references.md) for available values)
+- `per` - salary payment interval  (see [list](https://github.com/oneworldmarket/idibu-v3-api/blob/master/stuff/iFrame%20integration/Variable%20data%20references.md) for available values)
-- “benefits” - extra benefits (e.g. Premium%20Health%20Care)
+- `benefits` - extra benefits (e.g. Premium%20Health%20Care)
-- “salarydesc” - optional salary text override (e.g. 2000%20GBP%20or%20more)
+- `salarydesc` - optional salary text override (e.g. 2000%20GBP%20or%20more)
-- “description” - full description of the role
+- `description` - full description of the role

 Example recommended variables URL to test with: